jmd-dk/concept/_sources/tutorial/output_types.rst.txt

 Among the new parameters introduced are ``powerspec_select``, in which we have specified that we want the usual data files and plots, including the linear theory predictions.
-A new kind of power spectrum output, ``'linear imprinted'``, is also specified.
-This is once again the linear theory prediction, but with the random realisation noise imprinted onto it, effectively incorporating cosmic variance.
-From the power spectrum plots, it is clear that this kind of linear power spectrum is a much closer match to the simulation power spectrum at the lower :math:`k`.
-For taking ratios of non-linear and linear power spectra, such "imprinted" linear spectra are thus to be preferred.
+A new kind of power spectrum output, ``'corrected'``, is also specified.
+This is the non-linear simulation power spectrum, but corrected for noise stemming from the current realisation (cosmic variance) as well as from the binning procedure of the spectrum.
+The power spectrum plots should show that the corrected non-linear power spectrum is a closer match to the linear power spectrum at the lower :math:`k`, at least at early times.